 Address: PO Box 778, Rockport, TX 78381

-Beyond regular weekly grooming, the occasional bath will keep your Kishu clean and looking their best.
-Grooming can be a wonderful bonding experience for you and your pet.
-Their strong fast-growing nails should be trimmed regularly with a nail clipper or grinder to avoid overgrowth, splitting and cracking.
-Their ears should be checked regularly to avoid a buildup of wax and debris which can result in an infection.
+Beyond regular weekly grooming, the occasional bath will keep your Kishu clean and looking his best.
+Grooming can be a wonderful bonding experience for you and your dog.
+The strong, fast-growing nails should be trimmed regularly with a nail clipper or grinder to avoid overgrowth, splitting, and cracking.
+Their ears should be checked regularly to avoid a buildup of wax and debris, which can result in infection.
 Teeth should be brushed regularly.

 Kishu Ken are intelligent problem solvers.
 They like to try to resolve their issues and do things independently until they are taught otherwise.
-They are as trainable as their owner is willing to find what motivates them.
+They are as trainable as their owner is willing to discover what motivates them.
 This can be something as easy and simple as finding a favorite food or it can be a little more obscure, like a particular sock or a toy that can be rewarding enough to work for.
-Kishu Ken have worked with people, historically, as boar hunting dogs and that intelligence and cooperation can be put toward contemporary sports such as agility, herding, obedience, lure coursing, and much more, depending on individual preferences and ability.
+Kishu Ken have worked with people, historically, as boar-hunting dogs, and that intelligence and cooperation can be put toward contemporary sports such as agility, herding, obedience, lure coursing, and much more, depending on individual preferences and ability.

 The Japanese dog breeds are ancient and developed from a common source.
 In Japan, spitz-type hunting dogs (canis familiaris palustris) lived over 3000 years ago.
 The Kishu Ken (ken meaning “dog” in Japanese) developed from tough, medium-sized dogs that roamed the mountains of Japan many centuries ago.
 They were the matagi’s dogs, used to hunt boar and deer.
 The region in Japan called Wakayama is best known for the breeding and development of the Kishu.
 In early years, Kishus came in different colors, but the white-coated Kishus showed superior qualities and therefore were used more often for breeding.
 The hunters preferred the white color because of easy visibility.
 Working dogs were bred for efficiency and usefulness.
 Prior to 1934, there were Kishus in white, red, brindle and some that were spotted.
 But the solid colors became the only accepted colors and the spotted-coat Kishus had disappeared by 1945.
 Today, the white coat is the preferred color and virtually the only color seen in show Kishus.
 In 1934, the Kishu was designated a “Memorial of Nature” in its native country.
 The Japanese people are proud of their dogs and bestow honors and praise on them.
 This pride and commitment to their national treasures, and the Kishu is one of them, is the reason the Kishus are rarely exported.